mcp-amdsmi

 AMD SMI MCP Server

-An intelligent Model Context Protocol (MCP) server that provides conversational access to AMD GPU monitoring capabilities through the FastMCP framework.
-Designed for infrastructure management, performance analysis, and workshop demonstrations.
+A Model Context Protocol (MCP) server created for PEARC25 that provides conversational access to AMD GPU monitoring capabilities.
+Designed for infrastructure monitoring demonstrations and basic performance analysis.

 Features